 View this post on Instagram

 Next up is the most touristy destination in Okinawa.
 Entering Okinawa Chuarumi Aquarium after 4pm helped shaved 30% off its admission price.
-This worked for us because we didn’t intend to spend time on other attractions around the vicinity such as Tropical Dream Center and Okinawa Village.
+This worked for us because we didn’t intend to spend time on other attractions around the vicinity.

 Actually, I’d on many occasions pondered if I should skip this touristy spot altogether.
 Luckily I didn’t as Okinawa Churaumi Aquarium was impressively set-up and in my humble opinion, succeeded in mimicking the underwater world.
 I find the experience entertaining and engaging.